mirkovw/display-advertising-feed-template/README.md

 # display-advertising-feed-template
-Quick template to show implementation of google sheets for a feed based production approach to display ads usijng our proprietary framework
+Quick template to show implementation of google sheets for a feed based production approach to display ads using our proprietary framework